-Recall the recent creative lawsuit we covered, in which Corrections Officer Johnson going after area cellphone carriers for having recklessly built towers close to a prison.
+Recall the recent creative lawsuit we covered, in which Corrections Officer Johnson went after area cellphone carriers for having recklessly built towers close to a prison.
 Some of the inmates obtained contraband cellphones.
 The towers ensured they had excellent 4G service.
-Of course, the towers also ensured excellent coverage to the motorists on I-20, only a half mile from the prison.
+Of course, the towers also ensured excellent coverage to the motorists on I-20, only a half-mile from the prison.
 The Court’s tallest order was addressing all the ways that Mr. Johnson’s lame attempt to find someone with a deep pocket was simply vibrating nonsense.

 “OK,” you say, “but that was just some ambulance chaser’s attempt to shake down a phone company (an attempt most of us applaud once a month when the cell bill arrives).
 But that cannot happen in the staid world of arboriculture law.”

 In response to that sentiment, we give you the Huffs.
-After a tree broke off in a storm and hit Lisa Huff on the noggin, she had little to go on other than the abiding sense that someone owned her money.
+After a tree broke off in a storm and hit Lisa Huff on the noggin, she had little to go on other than the abiding sense that someone owed her money.
 But who?
 Sure she could sue the property owner.
 Any regular reader of this blog knows that.
 But the Huffs needed a deep pocket.
 After all, Lisa had been injured.
 Someone had to pay.

 That was when some canny lawyer noticed that the tree was located near power lines.
 Sweet!
 Power lines suggested the electric company, and everyone knows that the electric company has lots of money.
 Just look at how much we send them every month.